Papiamento: Lord's Prayer

 The Lord's Prayer in a register of Papiamento used liturgically by the Roman Catholic Church, compared with Spanish, Portuguese, and King James English:

 Comparison of vocabularies

 This section provides a comparison of the vocabularies of Papiamento, Portuguese, and the Portuguese creoles of Guinea-Bissau and Cape Verde.
 Spanish is shown for the contrast.

+¹ Liter.
+“How are you going?”